Computation of Miura surfaces with gradient Dirichlet boundary conditions

 \section{Numerical examples}

-The method uses the automatic differentiation of Firedrake \cite{firedrake} to solve \eqref{eq:discrete eq} with a Newton method.
+This paper uses Firedrake \cite{firedrake} to solve \eqref{eq:discrete eq} with a Newton method.
 The boundary condition $G_h = \mathcal{I}_h G_D$ on $\partial \Omega$ is imposed strongly.
 The stopping criterion based on the relative residual in $H^1$-norm is set to $\varepsilon := 10^{-8}$.
-The penalty parameter for $\mathfrak{p}$ is taken as $\eta := 1$, for all computations.
+The penalty parameter for $\mathsf{p}$ is taken as $\eta := 1$, unless otherwise specified.
 The value of the penalty parameter has been determined by trial and error.
-A value of $\eta$ too small impacts the resolution of \eqref{eq:linearized discrete} for a lack of coercivity.
+A value of $\eta$ too small impacts the resolution of \eqref{eq:linearized discrete inside} for a lack of coercivity.
 On the contrary, a value of $\eta$ too large impacts the convergence of the Newton method as the penalty term becomes dominant in \eqref{eq:discrete eq}.
-The initial guess $(\G_{h,0}, r_{h,0}) \in W_{hD} \times R_h$ for the Newton method is computed as the solution of
+An initial guess $\G_{h,0} \in W_{hD}$ for the Newton method is computed as the solution of